-ENGT 2370 Robotics I (3) (Former course prefix/number CIM 257)
+ENGT 2370 Robotics I (3)

 This course provides an introduction to robot technology.
 The basic components and systems used in industrial robots are studied.
 The set-up and operation of robots and associated automatic control systems are emphasized.
 Laboratory fee.
 (2 Lec., 3 Lab.)